Can cakes ever be good for you?

 I read about xylitol a while ago and finally got around to try it.
 And now that I have, I won’t use sugar again.
 Xylitol is a vegetable sugar which is similar to fructose in fruit and has a very low GI.

-The one thing to bare in mind when using xylitol is that it hasn't got the preserving factor that normal sugar has.
+The one thing to keep in mind when using xylitol is that it hasn't got the preserving factor that normal sugar has.
 I have tried making things like quince jelly using xylitol in place of sugar.
 It didn't work.

 The only really naughty thing in these cakes is the butter – but considering how small I make these brownies they won’t affect your weight too much if you eat no more than one or two.